 Xander Brett

-On Monday the prime minister of Norway, Erna Solberg, was returned to power.
-But with her Conservative Party (Høyre / Høgre) receiving just forty eight seats in the 169-seat chamber, seven seats fewer than her Labour Party (Arbeiderpartiet / Arbeidarpartiet) rivals, she has been forced to share power to achieve an overall majority.
+In 2017, the prime minister of Norway, Erna Solberg, was returned to power.
+But with her Conservative Party (Høyre / Høgre) receiving just 48 seats in the 169-seat chamber, she was forced to share power to achieve an overall majority.

-Unlike Britain’s somewhat unexpected coalition of 2010, where it was reported Gordon Brown was so unprepared entering negotiations that he did sums on the back of a paper napkin, in Oslo there will be no hastily arranged backroom deals.
-Without a majority government since 1961, Norwegians were fully prepared for a coalition; indeed, they were expecting one, and parties forged their alliances long before the vote, meaning that Norwegians essentially cast their vote for a ‘block’ rather than a specific party.
-As fans of Borgen will know, it is the same set-up for voters in Denmark (without a majority government since 1909), and, as Angela Merkel’s recent difficulties show, in Germany and the Netherlands.
+Unlike Britain’s somewhat unexpected coalition of 2010, where it was reported that Gordon Brown was so unprepared entering negotiations he did sums on the back of a paper napkin, in Oslo there may be no hastily arranged backroom deals.
+Without a majority government for decades, Norwegians were fully prepared for a coalition; indeed, they were expecting one.
+Norwegians essentially cast their vote for a ‘block’, rather than a specific party.
+As fans of Borgen will know, it is the same set-up for voters in Denmark, and, as Angela Merkel’s recent difficulties show, in Germany and The Netherlands too.

 The Norwegian Parliament after the election: Erna Solberg’s Conservatives in blue, Jonas Gahr Støre’s Labour in red

 While the most recent coalition sticks in our minds, it is easy to forget, with the eternal cult of Churchill, that his wartime government was in fact acting, albeit through an emergency, in coalition.
-The circumstances the nation faced clearly required it, but I imagine that there are few who would dispute the fact that his government was the most stable in modern British history, guiding us to ultimate victory against Fascism and laying the foundations of our modern welfare state.
-The coalition of 2010 to 2015, too, was one of the most stable periods of government Britain has seen in a decade, something we now appreciate further.
+The circumstances the nation faced clearly required it, but I imagine that there are few who would dispute the fact that his government was one of the most stable in modern British history, guiding us to ultimate victory against Fascism and laying the foundations of our modern welfare state.

-Both times then, we were lucky.
-I imagine, however, there will be few pining for a Conservative-UKIP coalition.
+Then and in 2010, I think, we were lucky.
+There might be few, though, pining for a Conservative-UKIP coalition.
 This is where the all-encompassing coalitions of Scandinavia fall apart.
-Polling at 15 per cent of the vote last Monday, just above UKIP’s result in 2015, under proportional representation Norway’s far right Progress Party (Fremskrittspartiet / Framstegspartiet) was awarded twenty seven seats in parliament, compared to the sole seat UKIP managed in 2015.
+Polling at 15 per cent of the vote last Monday, just above UKIP’s result in 2015, under proportional representation Norway’s far right Progress Party (Fremskrittspartiet / Framstegspartiet) was awarded 27 seats in parliament, compared to the sole seat UKIP managed in 2015.
 To form a strong executive, Solberg has been forced to include the Nationalists in her government, understandably infuriating many of her more liberal voters.
-And with the populist wave rolling ever faster across Europe, there is no way around this for other nations.
-Italy and Germany both look set to include them in their elections, based on polling for upcoming elections.
+And with the populist wave rolling ever faster across Europe, there might be no way around this for other nations.

 Norway is by now well-used to coalition governments, and its constant political stability gives proof of their success.
 The British people voted to leave the European Union, but a compromise on its terms that fits the will of a majority would go far.